Yuki API link

 Available web services

-At this moment there are nine web services available.
+At this moment there are twelve web services available.
 These web services contain one or more methods for the exhange of information:

 Source code examples of links with the Yuki API